jack-barr3tt/chatapp/README.md

-# chatapp
+# chat-app

-First React project
+Making a chat app using React and TypeScript